Matthows/Matthows/README.md

 I design and build whatever I can imagine.

-Most technology that I used is js-core (node.js, express.js, next.js), python, java.
+Most technology that I use is js-core (node.js, express.js, next.js), python, java.

 I've got a bunch of pinned projects, but my favourite is [analderby-football-derby-analytics](https://github.com/Matthows/analderby-football-derby-analytics) where I conducted data analysis.